Home Insurance During Renovation: What's Covered & When You Need Extra Protection

 The Vacancy Clause

-If your renovation will leave your home vacant for more than 30 days, a vacant home insurance policy is likely your best solution — standard coverage simply won't hold.
+If your renovation will leave your home vacant for more than 30 days, a vacant home insurance policy is likely your best solution.
+Standard coverage simply won't hold.

 Increased Hazard Provisions

 Renovation activity dramatically raises a home's risk profile.
 Open framing, flammable materials, power tools, and temporary electrical work all increase the probability of a loss.
-Many policies include an increased hazard clause that allows the insurer to deny a claim — or even cancel the policy — if the home's risk level has materially changed without notification.
+Many policies include an increased hazard clause that allows the insurer to deny a claim, or even cancel the policy, if the home's risk level has materially changed without notification.
 Major structural work, additions, or a full gut renovation almost always qualifies as a "material change in hazard."

 Contractor Work Exclusions

 Standard homeowners policies generally do not cover damage caused by contractor error or workmanship.
-If a plumber's mistake leads to water damage or a roofer's error causes structural issues, your HO-3 policy is unlikely to pay.
-The expectation is that the contractor's own general liability insurance covers these incidents.
-This is exactly why verifying that every contractor you hire carries active, adequate insurance is non-negotiable.
+Neither homeowners insurance nor home renovation insurance will cover you if the contractor is sloppy or installs something incorrectly.
+It also won't cover you if you're just unhappy with the results of the contractor's work.
+The expectation is that the contractor's own general liability insurance covers these incidents, which is exactly why verifying every contractor you hire carries active, adequate insurance is non-negotiable.

 Verify Contractor Insurance Before Work Starts